-A few years ago, my sister sought my advice regarding her new tailoring business.
-After she explained how she planned to operate, I asked her why she believed she was going to be successful.
+A few years ago, a friend sought my advice regarding her new tailoring business.
+After she explained how she planned to operate, I asked why she believed she was going to be successful.
 But her answer was unconvincing.
-She said she would make it because “tailoring was a hot business (based on her research).”
+She said she would make it because “tailoring was a hot business.”
+This based on her research.

 I pointed the flaws in her answer.
-I then advised her to come up with a strategy on she was going to make her business stand out.
+And I advised her to come up with a strategy on how she was going to stand out.
 (There were other tailoring businesses in her vicinity.)

 1. Maximize Value

 Imagine you want to buy a new smartphone.
-Both Store A and Store B are selling it at $99.
+Both Store A and Store B are selling it for $99.
 Will you buy from A or B?

 If you are like many, you will surely go for Store A for its amazing value.

-Here are a few examples of how value addition can be done:
+Here are a few examples on how value addition can be done:

 2. Be Unique

 Value maximization is a good strategy, only that it can be easily copied by your competitors.
 This is where being unique comes into play.
-When your business is unique, it means it has features others can’t easily copy.
-And you can charge higher prices as a result.
+And this is about focusing on features others can’t easily copy.

-For instance, Benz is known for its solid, comfortable, and luxury cars.
+For instance, Benz is known for its comfortable, luxury cars.
 That is a unique feature, and the company makes billions off it.

 You must, however, remember one important thing: the unique feature needs to be something your customers will care about.
 Or else, it will not make your business stand out in any way.

 The more customers you have, the more money you make.
-Most business owners believe that.
+That’s what most entrepreneurs believe.
 Unfortunately, that is not true in all situations.

 The problem is that peoples’ needs differ.
-And this makes it extremely difficult to provide a product or service that fits everyone.
+And this makes it extremely difficult to provide a product or service that pleases everyone.

-If you are a writer, writing about green energy for clients with solar businesses is better that writing everything for everyone.
+If you are a writer, writing about green energy for clients with solar businesses is better than writing everything for everyone.

-When you are this focused, you can improve by channeling all your resources on your occupation.
+When you are this focused, you gain expertise as you channel all your resources onto one thing.
 While you will lose some customers, you will grow as an expert in a certain field.
-And you will enjoy a huge market share as a result.
+And you will become a leader in it.

 Of course, focus is not for everyone.
 But if you believe your business can accommodate it, then go for it.